pombase/website/src/docs/documentation/gene-page-gene-ontology.md

     term page as described above.
 7. [GO Slim](/browse-curation/fission-yeast-go-slim-terms) terms
     applicable to the gene.
 8. GO annotations may have extensions(see "Annotation extensions" below) to capture any of several types of additional detail. *S. pombe* genes link to PomBase gene pages.
+[Protein Ontology](https://proconsortium.org/pro.shtml) (PRO) terms, which identify specific processed or modified forms of a protein, can be used in extensions or to indicate which form is active; both are displayed here.

 #### Term ID and name ####